 The Double Up Food Bucks benefit is made available to SNAP recipients in the form of a coupon or credit redeemable for fresh fruits and vegetables.
-For example, if a recipient purchased \$10 worth of fruits and vegetables using an electronic benefit transfer (EBT) card, the recipient would receive a coupon or credit for \$10 - redeemable for future purchases of fresh fruits and vegetables.
-Note that this benefit is only available at participating grocery stores and farmers markets.
+For example, if a recipient purchased \$20 worth of fruits and vegetables using an electronic benefit transfer (EBT) card, the recipient would receive a coupon or credit for \$20 - redeemable for future purchases of fresh fruits and vegetables.
+Note that this benefit is only available at participating grocery stores and farmers markets, including certain direct farm produce stands.